GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

 If you look at a forex chart, you might wonder how to determine if the price is going up or down.
 Here, technical analysis comes into play!

-Technical analysis is a method used by traders to make transactions in the forex market.
+Technical analysis is one of the methods used by traders to predict the forex market.
 With this knowledge, traders can time their market entries and exits as needed.
-Let me list the most commonly used methods by forex traders for you:
+Without mastering this skill, it's like trading the forex market blindly!
+Now, let me list the most commonly used methods by forex traders for you:

   * <strong>Support and Resistance</strong>